SEEKCommons/seekcommons-org-website/about.md

 Traditionally, biological and geo-physical studies of environmental dynamics have been siloed from social research.
 To create conditions for meaningful interdisciplinarity, we are building a network with socio-environmental organizers working on participatory knowledge-making, OS technologists designing common tools and methodologies, and STS researchers studying (and supporting) community-driven research.

-To accomplish our goals, we are conducting the following activities as research network:
+To accomplish our goals as a research network, we are conducting the following activities:

 * **STS Research**: Empirical study of the current state of "Open Science" in socio-environmental research.
 This is one of the key components of the project that informs all the others.